Looking back on National Landlord Day 2018

-Biosphere with Fiona Campbell from ASSC and Adam McVey from the City of Edinburgh Council who chatted with Stephen Jardine about short term letting and what all the fuss is about.
+Biosphere with Fiona Campbell from ASSC and Adam McVey from the City of Edinburgh Council who chatted with Stephen Jardine about short-term letting and discussed what all the fuss was about.
 Fiona firmly believes better enforcement of existing holiday let regulations is the answer, but Adam outlined concerns from the council and residents about the rapid rise of short-term rental offerings on the market.
 Adam discussed possible changes looming to include owners requiring to apply for a change of use for the residence as well as a potential tourist tax being levied on these properties.

-After a busy and informative morning, delegates were treated to a lovely break to enjoy lunch, refreshments and an opportunity to mill around and chat to the exhibitors.
+After a busy and informative morning, there followed a break to enjoy a lovely lunch, refreshments and an opportunity to mill around and chat to the exhibitors and other delegates.

 The early afternoon sessions kicked off again after lunch and followed the breakout format again allowing for plenty choices in topics.
 The first post lunch session included the following four options:

 Biosphere with Carolyn Hirst from Hirstworks who talked about handling difficult situations and outlined her suggested approach to handling complaints.
 Her key pieces of advice were to adhere to your complaints process, to listen, to understand, to empathise, to keep calm and to try to negotiate a resolution.

 Ozone with Fraser Sutherland from SME Professional who chatted about reducing costs in implementing the letting agent code in this high cost year for agent members.
 Scottish technology companies want to help their clients and Fraser showed how the right use of technology can offer savings for companies.

 Showdome and Salisbury had repeat sessions from the morning to allow delegates who missed them in the morning timetable to hear them now.